gmiklos-inst/codelabs/todo-spring/2-base-rest-api.md

 # Creating the rest API

 As a first step, we need to plan how our REST API should look like.
-For this workshop, we will go with an API defined by this [Swagger file](swagger_api.md).
+For this workshop, we will go with an API defined by this [Swagger file](https://app.swaggerhub.com/apis/henko/todo/1.0.0#/).
-`TODO add swagger file`

 ## RestController base class